Microsoft/azure-docs.cs-cz/includes/managed-disks-ultra-disks-GA-scope-and-limitations.md

 author: roygara
 ms.service: virtual-machines
 ms.topic: include
-ms.date: 11/04/2019
+ms.date: 11/18/2019
 ms.author: rogarana
 ms.custom: include file
-ms.openlocfilehash: c847b110cb821ebe3ca7e706fcaec592dcc58fa8
+ms.openlocfilehash: df488c2a3033015175943f7d092beaaa41e34046
-ms.sourcegitcommit: c62a68ed80289d0daada860b837c31625b0fa0f0
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73600979"
+ms.locfileid: "74260693"
 ---
-V současnosti mají extrémně disky další omezení, jsou následující:

-- Jsou podporovány v následujících oblastech s proměnlivým počtem zón dostupnosti na oblast:
+For now, ultra disks have additional limitations, they are as follows:

+- Are supported in the following regions, with a varying number of availability zones per region:
     - Východ USA 2
-    - Východ USA
+    - USA – východ
     - Západní USA 2
-    - Jihovýchodní Asie
+    - SouthEast Asia
     - Severní Evropa
     - Západní Evropa
-    - Spojené království – jih
+    - Velká Británie – jih
-- Dá se použít jenom se zónami dostupnosti (skupinami dostupnosti a nasazeními s jedním virtuálním počítačem mimo zóny nebude mít možnost připojit Ultra disk).
-- Podporují se jenom na následujících řadách virtuálních počítačů:
+- Can only be used with availability zones (availability sets and single VM deployments outside of zones will not have the ability to attach an ultra disk)
+- Are only supported on the following VM series:
     - [ESv3](https://azure.microsoft.com/blog/introducing-the-new-dv3-and-ev3-vm-sizes/)
     - [DSv3](https://azure.microsoft.com/blog/introducing-the-new-dv3-and-ev3-vm-sizes/)
     - FSv2
     - [M](../articles/virtual-machines/workloads/sap/hana-vm-operations-storage.md)
     - [Mv2](../articles/virtual-machines/workloads/sap/hana-vm-operations-storage.md)
-- Ne všechny velikosti virtuálních počítačů jsou k dispozici v každé podporované oblasti s disky Ultra.
-- K dispozici pouze jako datové disky a podporují pouze velikost fyzického sektoru 4k
-- Dá se vytvořit jenom jako prázdné disky.
-- Ještě nepodporují snímky disků, image virtuálních počítačů, skupiny dostupnosti a Azure Disk Encryption.
+- Not every VM size is available in every supported region with ultra disks.
+- Are only available as data disks and only support 4k physical sector size
+- Can only be created as empty disks
+- Do not yet support disk snapshots, VM images, availability sets, and Azure disk encryption
-- Ještě nepodporují integraci s Azure Backup ani Azure Site Recovery
+- Do not yet support integration with Azure Backup or Azure Site Recovery
-- Aktuální maximální limit pro IOPS na virtuálních počítačích GA je 80 000.
+- The current maximum limit for IOPS on GA VMs is 80,000.
+- If you would like to participate in a limited preview of a VM that can accomplish 160,000 IOPS with ultra disks, please email UltraDiskFeedback@microsoft .com